CAIDA/catalog-data/sources/recipe/how_to_make_a_density_map/README.md

 ```
 Optional flags:
 - -t (add a title)
-- -b (adjust the plot smoothing by entering a number, default is 0.15 for Earth and 0.7 for US only)
+- -b (adjust the plot smoothing by entering a number, default is 0.15 for Earth and 0.7 for US)
 - -us (only render the United States)

 ### Using GeoPlot